Books

 Part of the U.S. Department of Health and Human Services, the NIDCD supports biomedical research into hearing and communication disorders.
 The NIDCD site contains a great deal of information for professionals, including consumer health information, the latest research, and grant and funding opportunities.

 Some children start kindergarten with double the vocabulary of others.
 Knowing many words and understanding them are important in developing thinking skills and in getting ready to read.
-Also in Spanish, Polish, Chinese, and Korean.

 It’s happening again!
 You’re running errands with your children and suddenly you’re stuck—in traffic, at the clinic, in the checkout line.
 Many parents find that playful learning activities can help reduce children’s impatience when they have to wait.
-Also in Spanish and Polish.